patching...

 Gordon F. Vars' death ruled accidental

-No charges will be filed in the death of a Kent State University emeritus professor who died shortly after being struck by a car in January near his Kent home.
+No charges will be filed in the death of a Kent State University emeritus professor who died shortly after being in January near his Kent home.

 The death of Gordon F. Vars has been ruled an accident by police and coroner officials.
 Vars, 88, died Jan.
 31 after he was hit while walking across Fairchild Avenue in front of his house late at night.